156 Get File Details

 Key Features

-• Reveals Project GUID and File GUID for cloud-workshared files
+• Extracts Project GUID and File GUID from cloud-workshared files

-• Output written to the Revit Output Dialog for easy copying
+• Output is easy to copy from the Output Dialog for use in documentation or scripts

 Requirements

-• Any saved Revit project file (local, network, or cloud)
+• Any open Revit project file — saved local, network, or BIM 360/ACC cloud

-• Cloud GUID information only appears for BIM 360/ACC workshared files
+• Cloud GUID fields only populate for BIM 360/ACC workshared files; local and network workshared files show blank cloud fields

 Running the Tool